hiphops-io/hiphops-io.github.io/docs/app-openai.md

 A simple proxy exposing the full OpenAI REST API.

-Full documentation for the REST API can be found [OpenAI API Reference](https://platform.openai.com/docs/api-reference).
+Full documentation for the REST API can be found at [OpenAI API Reference](https://platform.openai.com/docs/api-reference).

 **Call structure:**